fthomas/refined/README.md

 [![Scaladoc](https://www.javadoc.io/badge/eu.timepit/refined_2.12.svg?color=blue&label=Scaladoc)](https://javadoc.io/doc/eu.timepit/refined_2.12/0.9.14)

 **refined** is a Scala library for refining types with type-level predicates which constrain the set of values described by the refined type.
-It started as a port of the [refined][refined.hs] Haskell library (which also provides an excellent motivation why this kind of library is useful).
+It started as a port of the [refined][refined.hs] Haskell library by [Nikita Volkov](https://github.com/nikita-volkov) (which also provides an excellent motivation why this kind of library is useful).
+The idea of expressing constraints at the type-level as Scala library was first explored by [Flavio W. Brasil](https://github.com/fwbrasil) in [bond][bond].

 A quick example: